Wendy Ledger, MA

 In my thirties, I went to graduate school at San Francisco State University and majored in creative writing.
 “Finally,” I thought, “I will write that novel.”
 I wonder if they teach creative writing differently now.
 My program centered around the workshop method.
 You handed in a great deal of work and then listened to a cavalcade of opinions on what you wrote.
 There was not any formal teaching of craft.
 Afterwards I was awarded a lectureship at the school and presided over my own workshops before I declared myself officially burnt out and abandoned fiction for a number of years.

 Five years ago, I remembered I had this dream and thought if I was ever going to write novels, I should probably figure it out.
 So I attended a guided-prompt writing group to reawaken my voice.
 I read craft books.
 I developed a writing practice.
 And I started to write my books.
-I did not live happily ever after.
+I have currently written three, two coming-of-age stories, Joy Returns! and Kate and the Horses, and a talking-cat fantasy, The Loudest Meow (Book 1 of the Cats of the Afterlife series.)
+Book 2, The Sharpest Claw, will be out in mid-to-late September.
+Once I started writing my books, I did not live happily ever after.
 But, as a result of writing, I live a complex, always interesting, often joyous life.

-I currently lead a writing group in the Santa Cruz Mountains, and I volunteer with the Young Writers Program.
-I live in the redwoods with my partner, three cats, and the occasional deer in the backyard, and I encourage everyone who dreams to write to pick up a pen today.
+I currently live in Twain Harte, California, with my husband and three cats.
+I encourage everyone who dreams to write to pick up a pen today.